| |

 Last Resort

-If you in unable to make it to one
+If you are unable to make it to one

-of our drop-off locations, medications can be discarded in
+of the drop-off locations, medications can be discarded

-can also make their way into the environment when landfill
+They can also make their way into the environment when

 1. |